rickiesmooth/coolcast/README.md

 ### `npm run watch-web`

+Runs the web app in development mode.

-This will start webpack and bundles the javascript for web and it will reload if you save edits to your files.
+Open it on http://localhost:8080 or from your local IP.
+This will start Webpack and bundles the javascript for web and it will reload if you save edits to your files.

 ### `npm start`